gummi001/Stomata_Keypoints_CVPR_AgriVision_2026_Evaluation/README.md

 Each stomata instance is annotated in **COCO keypoint format** with four keypoints:
 - `p0, p1`: polar tips along the stomatal length axis
 - `p2, p3`: lateral endpoints along the stomatal width axis
+- Some public benchmark splits provide annotations only.
+For those splits, original images must be obtained separately from the source links listed in the Hugging Face dataset card.

 ## Evaluated Pipelines